top of page

 Matakana kitchen

-Natural and black washed american Oak veneer with lacquered island
+Natural and black washed American Oak veneer with lacquered island

 Design: Gunnar Friese